HHS/TANF-app/terraform/README.md

 ### Infrastructure as Code

 A high-level configuration syntax, called [Terraform language][language], describes our infrastructure.
 This allows a blueprint of our system to be versioned and treated as we do any other code.
-This configuration can be acted on locally by a developer if deployments need to be created manually, but it is mostly and ideally executed by CirclCI.
+This configuration can be acted on locally by a developer if deployments need to be created manually, but it is mostly and ideally executed by CircleCI.

 ###  Terraform workflow